storageos/api-manager/README.md

     	Frequency of PVC label resync. (default 1h0m0s) -pvc-label-sync-workers int
-    	Maximum concurrent PVC label sync operations. (default 5) -zap-devel
+    	Maximum concurrent PVC label sync operations. (default 5) -scheduler-name string
+    	Name of the Pod scheduler to use for Pods with StorageOS volumes.
+Set to an empty value to disable setting the Pod scheduler. (default "storageos-scheduler")
+  -webhook-cert-refresh-interval duration
+    	Frequency of webhook certificate refresh. (default 30m0s) -webhook-config-mutating string
+    	Name of the mutating webhook configuration. (default "storageos-mutating-webhook") -webhook-mutate-pods-path string
+    	URL path of the Pod mutating webhook. (default "/mutate-pods") -webhook-secret-name string
+    	Name of the webhook secret containing the certificate. (default "storageos-webhook") -webhook-secret-namespace string
+    	Namespace of the webhook secret.
+Will be auto-detected or value of -namespace if unset.
+  -webhook-service-name string
+    	Name of the webhook service. (default "storageos-webhook") -webhook-service-namespace string
+    	Namespace of the webhook service.
+Will be auto-detected or value of -namespace if unset.
+  -zap-devel
     	Development Mode defaults(encoder=consoleEncoder,logLevel=Debug,stackTraceLevel=Warn).
 Production Mode defaults(encoder=jsonEncoder,logLevel=Info,stackTraceLevel=Error)
   -zap-encoder value